existme/MyDotFiles/help.md

 ║                              ║                                                                     ║
 ╠═════╣ miscellaneous ╠════════╬═════════════════════════════════════════════════════════════════════╣
 ║                              ║                                                                     ║
-║ gc                           ║ Toggle comment for the selected text or block                       ║ ║ g>                           ║ Toggle comment for the selected text or block                       ║ ║ set nonumber                 ║ Hide line numbers                                                   ║ ║ set number                   ║ Show line numbers                                                   ║ ║ .                            ║ Auto compilation                                                    ║
+║ <ctrl>/                      ║ Toggle comment for the selected text or block                       ║ ║ gc                           ║ Toggle comment for the selected text or block                       ║ ║ g>                           ║ Toggle comment for the selected text or block                       ║ ║                              ║                                                                     ║
+║ set nonumber                 ║ Hide line numbers                                                   ║
+║ set number                   ║ Show line numbers                                                   ║
+║ set tm=0                     ║ Set timeout to 0, causes faster response and no waiting             ║
+║ set tm=1000                  ║ Set timeout to 1000, good for cases that leader shortcuts dont work ║ ║                              ║                                                                     ║
+║ .                            ║ Auto compilation                                                    ║
 ║ :w!!                         ║ Vim sudo trick or :w !sudo tee > /dev/null %                        ║
 ║ <ctrl>o                      ║ Vim sudo trick or :w !sudo tee > /dev/null %                        ║